sajov/feathers-solr/README.md

 Not all Solr API's implemented at the moment

 ## TODO
-* Write more tests
+* Write more Tests
 * Write more Docs
 * Implement $suggest and $spellcheck
+* Add demo autocompleter with suggestions.
-* Demo search page with autocompleter with suggestions.
-Search result with facet navigation, filter(ranges, sliders), pagination and result listing by just one query.
+* Add demo search page with facet navigation, filter(ranges, sliders), pagination and result listing by just one query.

 ## Changelog